NJACKWinterOfCode/Learn-Japanese/src/components/Start learning/Beginer's Guide.md

 -Try conversing with someone in full-fledged japanese .

--Try Audio for pronunciation to learn more.
+-Try Audio for pronunciation file to learn more.

 -CONGRATULATIONS YOU HAVE LEARNT TO SPEAK JAPANEESE